Dedicated Orlando Business Litigation Attorneys Ready To Assist You

 One option is to utilize alternative dispute resolution techniques, such as mediation or arbitration.
 In some contracts, this is actually mandated by the terms of the contract before the claims can go to court.

-Mediation and arbitration use collaborative techniques to try and resolve the matter in a way where both parties walk away satisfied with the outcome.
+Mediation and arbitration use collaborative techniques to try to and resolve the matter in a way where both parties walk away satisfied with the outcome.

 If alternative dispute resolution techniques fail, the other option for commercial litigation attorneys is to take the case to court.
 Taking the breach of contract claim to trial can be a lengthy and complex endeavor.